 Leslie gives observations of Harter from their first meeting in New York in 1969 — the same year as the Stonewall Riots — through the Leslie-Lohman Museum arranging an exhibition including Harter’s work in 1998.

-Inspired by the Leslie-Lohman, Harter had a vision to create a museum dedicated to gay art and artists in New Orleans, according to Leslie who gave advice to get started.
+Inspired by the Leslie-Lohman, Harter had a vision to start a museum dedicated to queer art and artists in New Orleans, according to Leslie who advised Harter in getting started.
 The project was cut short by Harter’s death in 2002.

 This interview took place at Leslie’s New York home in February 2021.

-The Leslie-Lohman Museum of Art is dedicated to LGBTQ art.
+The Leslie-Lohman Museum of Art is dedicated to LGBTQ art and fostering queer discourse.

 Watch on YouTube and below.